 But it's not just minor streets where walking is a problem.
 The arterial streets (a name for the largest streets for cars) often make little to no provision for walking.

 Pedestrian amenities of many sorts should be included on all streets, with the amenity factor becoming greater, not less, as the street size increases.
 Making streets more pleasant through beautification, shade, plantings, and narrowing of the vehicle travelway definitely will increase walking.
 You can experiment with this on a temporary basis.
 For more on these temporary pop-ups, see our answer to a site visitor question about the meaning of tactical urbanism.
 Also refer to our complete streets page for more on this topic.

 Many states provide for special assessments of taxes on a benefits district that creates an amenity such as sidewalks.
 Ask your city attorney about this, and organize your neighbors to request sidewalks, even if you have to pay for them over a several-year period.

 The first season sponsor organized walking events that can turn into fun community events.
 Leave from a park or school where people can fill their water bottles, and perhaps provide a snack or ice cream at the end if you have an organizational sponsor.

 The organized walks may be a way to build momentum for a capital investment program featuring new sidewalks and walkways also.
-If people in your area are afraid of crime as they walk, the group activity could help ease that fear and make it possible for the older and more vulnerable citizens to participate in this activity, which promotes fitness and healthy socializing too.
+If people in your area are afraid of crime as they walk, the group activity could help ease that fear.
+This is especially important in making it possible for the older and more vulnerable citizens to participate in this activity, which promotes fitness and healthy socializing too.

 You also will want to look at major barriers to walkable community goals, such as wide high-speed roads and possibly railroad or industrial passages where the footing does not seem sure.
 Your neighborhood creek, although a terrific potential asset, also can serve as a barrier for getting around.